qsnake/gpaw/doc/performance.rst

 Molybdenumdisulfide slab
 ------------------------

-Here we have calculated the energy difference between a perfect MoS\
-`2`:sub: slab and one with a defect.
+Here we have calculated the energy difference between a perfect :math:`\rm{MoS}_2` slab and one with a defect.
 The following plots show the convergence of the defect energy as a function of grid spacing (for the gridcode calculation) and the planewave cutoff (for the Dacapo calculation):

 ================== =========================
          Defect energy [eV]